zgrUnes02/Arkx-Challenges/README.md

 # arkx-challenges
-Here you can all Arkx's challenges
+Here you can find all Arkx's challenges